Documentation

 try:

-password = zephr.retrieve_secret(task["credential"])
+result = zephr.retrieve_secret(task["credential"])

 except zephr.ApiError as e: